cockroachdb/movr/README.md

-# movr
+# MovR

-soon-to-be-public repo containing data and examples for our fictional ride sharing company.
+MovR is a fictional ride sharing company.
+This repo contains datasets and load generators.